Till I Know What Love Is (I'm Never Gonna Die)

-"Till I Know What Love Is (I'm Never Gonna Die)" (愛を知るまでは, Ai o Shiru Made wa) is a song recorded by Japanese singer Aimyon.
+"Till I Know What Love Is (I'm Never Gonna Die)" (愛を知るまでは, Ai o Shiru Made wa) is a song by Japanese singer Aimyon from her fourth studio album Falling into Your Eyes Record (2022).
 It was released as her eleventh single, alongside "On a Cherry Blossom Night" on May 26, 2021, through Unborde and Warner Music Japan.
 It featured as a theme song of the Nippon TV's Saturday drama, Life's Punchline.

 Background and release

 On March 31, 2021, it was revealed that Aimyon's new song, titled "Till I Know What Love Is (I'm Never Gonna Die)" would be featured on Nippon TV's Saturday drama, Life's Punchline as a theme song and scheduled for release as a double A-side single with "On a Cherry Blossom Night" on May 26, a year after "Naked Heart".
 The accompanying music video, directed by Kodai Kobayashi, was released on YouTube on May 7, alongside digital release.